Signed in as:

 filler@godaddy.com

-I started The Mocha Fund in 2021 to help endangered sea otters.
-The population of the Southern Sea Otter, native to the North Pacific Ocean, has fallen from 16,000 otters to just 3,000.
-When I was a little kid, I went to the Monterey Bay Aquarium for the first time and saw otters playing and splashing in the water.
-From then on, my love of otters began.
-Otters are known as the dogs of the sea because of their smart, curious, and caring nature, and they definitely reminded me of my amazing dog at home.
+In 2021, I started The Mocha Fund to help protect endangered sea otters.
+When I was young, I visited the Monterey Bay Aquarium for the first time and watched the otters playing and splashing in the water.
+From that moment on, my love for otters began.
+Otters are often called the “dogs of the sea” because of their intelligence, curiosity, and social nature, and they reminded me of my own amazing dog at home.

 2269 Chestnut St. #128, San Francisco, CA, 94123 info@themochafund.org You can trust our organization, The Mocha Fund is a 501(c)3 nonprofit organization.